top of page

 Concentrating surgeons performing operation in operating room.jpg

-A large clinical validation study, GUARD-AKIis ongoing at Johns Hopkins, WakeMed Heart and Vascular, and Hoag Memorial Hospital with completion expected in early 2022.
+A large clinical validation study, GUARD-AKIwas completed at Johns Hopkins, WakeMed Heart and Vascular, and Hoag Memorial Hospital.

 What the Experts Say